Turning Point of Central Florida

 Turning Point of Central Florida - Substance Abuse Treatment in Sanford, FL

 Turning Point Of Central Florida is an addiction treatment center located at 203 East 3rd Street, Suite 102 in the 32771 zip code in Sanford, FL.
-Turning Point Of Central Florida provides the following rehab services: inpatient drug rehab for teens, in-patient drug rehab for adult males and drug rehab for transitional-age young adults.
-Some of the additional services that Turning Point Of Central Florida offers consist of peer support, housing services and transportation assistance.
-Ancillary services provided by Turning Point Of Central Florida include HIV/AIDS counseling, individual counseling services and marital/couples counseling.
+Turning Point Of Central Florida provides the following rehab services: co-occurring addiction and mental health treatment, residential drug rehab for adult women and rehab for people with HIV or AIDS.
+Some of the additional services that Turning Point Of Central Florida offers consist of recovery management, mental health services and social skills training.
+Ancillary services provided by Turning Point Of Central Florida include substance use education, counseling for couples and HIV and AIDS support.

 Located at: 203 East 3rd Street, Suite 102, Sanford, FL 32771